 I am Assistant Professor at Hong Kong University of Science and Technology's Division of Social Science, and a Faculty Associate at its Institute for Emerging Market Studies, specializing in Comparative Politics and Social Network Analysis (SNA).
 Applying SNA to informal institutions in authoritarian regimes, I explain why some elites become part of the inner circle while others get purged, how leaders can rule without holding official positions, and why being well-connected is sometimes less important than having well-connected friends.
 More recently, I have become interested in examining political astroturfing (hidden propaganda campaigns) on social media.
-My research has appeared in Political Communication, the Journal of East Asian Studies, in the Proceedings of ICWSM, and is forthcoming in the Political Studies and the Journal of Intercultural Studies.
+My research has appeared in Political Communication, the Journal of East Asian Studies, in the Proceedings of ICWSM, in Political Studies and the Journal of Intercultural Studies.
 I've also co-authored a textbook on SNA and contributed to the Palgrave Handbook of Political Elites.

-In my dissertation, I show that it is possible to construct political elite networks in closed regimes using publicly available data, and evaluate different approaches to do so.
-I then develop an agent-based model of coalition formation on networks to demonstrate that the network position of an elite actor (1) influences his or her popularity as coalition partner and thereby the chances of entering a regime's inner circle, and (2) identifies grey eminences, who are difficult to challenge or exclude from a ruling coalition.
+In my research I show that it is possible to construct political elite networks in closed regimes using publicly available data, and evaluate different approaches to do so.
+I have develop an agent-based model of coalition formation on networks to demonstrate that the network position of an elite actor (1) influences his or her popularity as coalition partner and thereby the chances of entering a regime's inner circle, and (2) identifies grey eminences, who are difficult to challenge or exclude from a ruling coalition.

 I test these hypotheses on a network constructed from the career paths and promotion patterns of the top Chinese political elites here.
 While direct connections to alleged patrons raise the chance of entering the inner circle (the Politburo), so do ties to other elites.
 But central network positions predict appointments up to a decade ahead – without having to rely on insiders identifying powerful figures first.